adrien-ben/bagl/bagl-deferred/README.md

 - Diffuse color (Color or Texture2D)
 - Roughness [0.0..1.0]
 - Metallic [0.0..1.0]
-- ORM (Occlusion/Roughness/Metalness) map (Texture2D, Optional)
+- Roughness/Metallic map (Texture2D, Optional)
 - Normal map (Texture2D, Optional)
 - Emissive color (Color or Texture2D)
 - Double sided flag

-For ORM maps, roughness must be put in the green channel and metalness in the blue channel.
+For Roughness/Metallic maps, roughness must be put in the green channel and metalness in the blue channel.
-Ambient occlusion maps are not yet supported but when they are, data will be read from the red channel of the same map.
 For double sided materials, normals will be automatically inverted during the fragment shader stage.

 #### Transparency